jlcollier/roman_numeral_app/README.md

 # Usage
 On the web page's form, input a whole number greater than 0 and less than 4,000.
 Submit the form to see the input's Roman Numeral equivalent.

+# Running tests locally
+To run unit tests on your machine for both the front end and backend, run `npm run test` in the terminal.
+Results will show in the terminal.

 # Major Dependencies List
 - Node
     - JavaScript engine.